vecna/trackmap/RESTfulAPI.md

 ## RESTful API

-This is the API specification of Trackography project
+This is the API specification of Trackography project, you can write application integrated to those app.

 ## Server